abesford/seizzmic-site-0c00b/src/pages/careers.md

 ---
 title: Join us
+subtitle: >-
-subtitle: we are always on the look out for the right people to join the team.
+  we are always on the look out for the right people to join the team or collaborate with
 image_alt: lorem-ipsum
 meta_title: lorem-ipsum
 meta_description: lorem-ipsum